HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

   sheets_gid="1468369891",
   sql_file="lazy_viewport_images.sql"
   )
 }}

+61.5% of lazy-loaded images on mobile and 63.1% of lazy-loaded images on desktop are actually within the initial viewport and shouldn't be lazy-loaded.
+A <a hreflang="en" href="https://web.dev/lcp-lazy-loading/">study</a> on the load times for pages which use lazy-loading indicated that pages which use lazy-loading tend to have a worse LCP performance, possibly caused by overusing the lazy-loading attribute.
+This is increasingly significant on the LCP element, which shouldn't be lazy-loaded.
+If you are using `loading="lazy"`, you should check that the lazily-loaded images are below the fold and more critically, that the LCP element is not lazy-loaded.
+You may dig deeper into the effects of lazy-loading the LCP image on your Core Web Vitals in the [Performance](./performance) chapter.

+{{ figure_markup(
+  caption='Percent of pages that have the `loading="lazy"` attribute on `iframe` elements.', content="2.6%", classes="big-number",
+  sheets_gid="1935094298",
+  sql_file="native_iframe_lazy_loading.sql"
+)
+}}

 The likelihood of a page containing at least one iframe is much lower than for that containing an image with only 2.6% of pages containing an iframe taking advantage of native lazy-loading.
 The benefits of lazy-loading an iframe are potentially important, as an iframe could initiate further requests to download even more resources, including scripts and images.
 This is especially true when using embeds, such as YouTube or Twitter embeds.
 Similarly, when deciding the loading strategy for an image, you must check whether the iframe is shown within the initial viewport or not.
 If it isn't, then it is usually safe to add `loading="lazy"` to the `<iframe>` element to benefit from a reduced initial load and boost performance.